githubkuyaya/LaZassword/README.md

 Payload running time: ~ 30 seconds

 Note: You can't really rely on the LED.
-You know the payload is finished when there is a text file with min.
-20kb in loot.
+You know the payload is finished when the explorer, who automatically pops up because of "storage", closes.

 It is only tested with Windows Defender as AV.
 I don't know if it's also working on other AV's.